edgedb/edgedb/docs/stdlib/set.rst

         select User.<owner[is Issue];

-        # With the use of type intersection it's possible to refer to
+        # With the use of type intersection it's possible to refer
-        # specific property of Issue now:
+        # to a specific property of Issue now:
         select User.<owner[is Issue].title;